The BEST Sweet Potato Pie Recipe Ever (Made With Homemade Buttery Flaky Pie Crust)

 • Save

-About the sweet potatoes and filling
+About the sweet potato filling

-But I prefer to boil them because they get tender in less time and the skin slides right off when you peel them.
+But I prefer to boil them because they get tender in less time, and the skin slides right off when you peel them.
+I baked mine before and didn’t notice any significant difference in taste, so I just stuck to what worked best for me.

-And before I boil my potatoes, I like to slice them in half so they fit into the pot because as you know sweet potatoes are long and won’t fit unless you’re using a 40 qt size pot. lol!
+And before I boil my potatoes, I like to slice them in half so they fit into the pot because, as you know, sweet potatoes are long and won’t fit unless you’re using a 40 qt size pot. lol!

-So yea, I used a hand mixer and it picked up all the strings which I discarded before adding the ingredients.
-You do the same!
+The last thing you want is to bite into sweet potato pie and have to remove strings.
+So yeah, I used a hand mixer, and it picked up all the strings, which I discarded before adding the ingredients.

 When you get done adding the ingredients to the filling, that is the time to taste test the filling to see if it’s to your liking.
+This is the time to add more of whatever you feel it needs more of.

+I say this because once you bake it, there’s no turning back.
 If you have any doubts about any of the ingredients I’m using, use a little at a time and taste the filling to make sure it’s to your liking before adding more.

 Why is my pie crust hard?

+Ok, so hard pie crust is a baking nightmare!!
+Probably one of the worst things that can happen when baking a pie!
 It’s as bad as flat cookies or a sunken pie.
-Im going to explain what may have caused this and how to avoid it in the future.
+I’m going to explain what may have caused this and how to avoid it in the future.

-• Overworked the dough: More times than not, when your pie crust comes out hard, it’s because you overworked the dough at some point when making it.
+• Overworked dough: More often than not, when pie crust comes out hard, it’s because you overworked the dough at some point when making it.
+Either when you brought everything together with your hands to form a perfect ball of dough or when you flattened it with the rolling pin.

 Keys to a good homemade buttery flaky pie crust

-• Add a little liquid gradually: You just need enough liquid to make things damp enough to stick and come together.
+• Use a little liquid: You just need enough liquid to make things damp enough to stick and come together.
+So after kneading the butter into the flour, bring it together with your hands and add two tablespoons of water.

-• Make sure the liquid is ice cold: Ice-cold water or buttermilk stops the fat (butter from getting too warm.
+• Make sure the liquid is ice cold: Ice-cold water or buttermilk stops the fat (butter from getting too warm).

 How to make homemade buttery flaky pie crust